 In past years, there has been no location in Ushuaia to purchase canisters or re-fill.
 Canisters have also caused luggage to be held in Buenos Aires or at other international airports.
 If you choose to travel with an airbag, please plan to arrive early so that you have adequate time to deal with any delays in the delivery of your luggage.
-It is very difficult to source any backcountry ski or split board equipment once you arrive in Ushuaia.
+It is not required/necessary to bring an avalanche airbag backpack to Antarctica.